cah4a/dart_gettext/README.md

 A Dart implementation of gettext, a localization framework.

-Rewritten to dart of [node-gettext](https://github.com/alexanderwallin/node-gettext) package.
+Ported [node-gettext](https://github.com/alexanderwallin/node-gettext) package to dart.

 Also works perfectly with flutter.